apache/nuttx/configs/sama5d3x-ek/README.txt

     graphics demo.
 It provides an interactive windowing experience.

     The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
-It supports a toolchain, a start window, and multiple application windows.
+It supports a taskbar, a start window, and multiple application windows with toolbars.
 However, to make the best use of the visible LCD space, only one application window is visible at at time.

     The NxWM window manager can be found here: